traveno/ros2-docker-dev/README.md

 This should work for any machine.

-However, if you have an NVIDIA GPU, consider using rocker.
+However, if you have an NVIDIA GPU, consider using rocker...

 ```
 rocker --nvidia --x11 -- my_ros_container